codejunkienick/testtask-signup/README.md

 * Add google analytics to serverside rendering?
 * Write tests for frontend, backend, sagas, redux, mongoose
 * Update webpack-dashboard when it fixes [61](https://github.com/FormidableLabs/webpack-dashboard/issues/61)
+* Fix asset not found global.css when global.css only required in html.js
+* Rewrite webpack config in ES6

 ## About
 this is my starter kit